 TV Show Trailer Director

-From Show Idea to Brief
+From Thumbnail to Brief

 - Trailer promise — one sentence on what the 15 seconds will make the audience feel, not what the show is about.